Welcome to IELTS

 • A monologue on an academic subject.

 You will answer 10 questions for each recording (40 questions in total).
-There are several types of questions: including multiple choice, matching, diagram labeling, sentence completion, and short answer.
+There are several types of questions, including multiple choice, matching, diagram labeling, sentence completion, yes/no or given/not given.
 Each correct answer receives one mark.
-IELTS Scores out of 40 questions are converted to the IELTS 9-band scale.

 IELTS test Reading part